patrickbrett/collatz/README.md

 Running this on larger samples (say, up to 5000) and generating full interactive visualisations is possible but quite slow.
 I've visualised a couple of these below:

-## How to use

-Clone and run `python src/collatz.py` to generate the output yourself with customisable depth.

-Default depth is 100, meaning numbers up to 100 will be visualised as a graph.

-When

 ## Example visualisations

 100 nodes: